RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 ![BlueBomb](/images/bluebomb.png)

-Bluebomb is an exploit intended for Wii and Wii mini Modding that takes advantage of an exploit in the Bluetooth adapter.
-It's made by Fullmetal5 and it is the only exploit that works for the Wii mini but it can be used on the original Wii as well.
-It can be used to recover from certain bricks on the Wii or Wii mini as well, such as a Banner brick.
+Bluebomb is an exploit that takes advantage of a flaw in the Wii and Wii mini's Bluetooth libraries.
+Although it is the only exploit that works for the Wii mini, BlueBomb can run on the original Wii as well.
+This exploit also enables recovery from certain bricks, such as a banner brick.

 For the original Wii, we recommend using [another exploit](/get-started) instead if you intend to install the Homebrew Channel and/or BootMii.
 {: .notice--info}